-ACKNOWLEDGMENT AND AGREEMENT TO BE BOUND

-I, [print or type full name], or [print or type full address], declare under penalty of perjur that I have read in its entirety and understand the Stipulated Protective Order that was issued by the United States District Court for the Central District of California on [date] in the case of [insert formal name of the case and the number and initials assigned to it by the court].
-I agree to comply with and to b bound by all the terms of this Stipulated Protective Order and I understand an acknowledge that failure to so comply could expose me to sanctions and punishmen in the nature of contempt.
-I solemnly promise that I will not disclose in any manne any information or item that is subject to this Stipulated Protective Order to an person or entity except in strict compliance with the provisions of this Order.
-I further agree to submit to the jurisdiction of the United States District Court for the Central District of California for the purpose of enforcing the terms of this Stipulated Protective Order, even if such enforcement proceedings occur after termination of this action.
-I hereby appoint [prin or type full name] of [print or type full address and telephone number] as my California agent for service of process i connection with this action or any proceedings related to enforcement of this Stipulated Protective Order.
-Date: City and State where sworn and signed: Printed name: Signature:
+ACKNOWLEDGMENT AND AGREEMENT TO BE BOUND 2 3 I, \\\\\ [print or type full name], of 4 [print or type full address], declare under penalty of perjury 5 that I have read in its entirety and understand the Stipulated Protective Order that 6 was issued by the United States District Court for the Central District of California 7 on [date] in the case of \\\\\ [insert formal name of the case and the 8 number and initials assigned to it by the court].
+I agree to comply with and to be 9 bound by all the terms of this Stipulated Protective Order and I understand and 10 acknowledge that failure to so comply could expose me to sanctions and punishment 11 in the nature of contempt.
+I solemnly promise that I will not disclose in any manner 12 any information or item that is subject to this Stipulated Protective Order to any 13 person or entity except in strict compliance with the provisions of this Order.
+14 I further agree to submit to the jurisdiction of the United States District Court for the 15 Central District of California for enforcing the terms of this Stipulated Protective 16 Order, even if such enforcement proceedings occur after termination of this action.
+17 I hereby appoint \\\\\ [print or type full name] of 18 [print or type full address and 19 telephone number] as my California agent for service of process in connection with 20 this action or any proceedings related to enforcement of this Stipulated Protective 21 Order.
+22 Date: \\\\\ 23 City and State where sworn and signed: 24 25 Printed name: 26 27 Signature: 28